I wanted to make my Thyroid Pharmacist community aware of a recent development regarding thyroid medications.

 It didn’t make sense that old-school oral medications would get the same classification.
 I assumed others had it under control.
 I offered to help circulate a petition if one was created, but I never received one, and I never followed up.

-I didn’t act, and now this classification will prevent compounding pharmacists from making natural desiccated thyroid medications and could potentially lead to years where natural desiccated thyroid is unavailable in the United States.
+I didn’t act, and now this classification could prevent compounding pharmacists from making natural desiccated thyroid medications and could potentially lead to years where natural desiccated thyroid is unavailable in the United States.

 This time, I want to make sure we do everything in our power to keep NDT medications accessible to the patients who need them.